nullkarma/phoney/README.md

 # phoney

-`phoney` fetches the frequently released oui.txt by ieee.org and stores the OUIs in a local Berkley Hash DB.
+`phoney` fetches the frequently released oui.txt by ieee.org and `simplejson.dump`'s the parsed file into a another file a.k.a "The Database".
 It also allows you to change the MAC address of an interface.

 ## Using phoney